 Mark Twain traveled a lot before the age of 30.
 Elmira and the family home of his in-laws therefore gave him the opportunity to settle a little, to take root in one place.
 Unfortunately, Twain’s family life was not so happy.
 Three of his four children died before him, prematurely.
 After the death of his daughter Suzy from meningitis in 1896, Mark Twain stopped spending his summers in Elmira.

 However, he came back after his death in 1910 to be buried on the family lot of his in-laws.
-There is also the grave of all his children and his wife.
+There is also there the grave of all his children and his wife.
 His daughter Clara, the only one who survived him, placed a monument in his memory near his grave.

 The Elmira cemetery is huge (one of the biggest that I’ve ever visited), but finding Mark Twain’s grave is relatively easy, thanks to the signposts here and there.
 It is also possible to visit the small pavilion where Mark Twain wrote his works at the college of Elmira.